Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Methodology

 \subsubsection{Computational Algorithm}

-The results established in the preceding sections of 3.1 demonstrate that generalized adherence weighting provides a principled approach to relaxing the strict inclusion rule while maintaining consistency and improving finite-sample efficiency.
-Algorithm 1 presents the implementation of the normalized GAW and AGAW estimators, which preserves the basic structure of standard IPW algorithms and adds minimal complexity.
+The results established in the preceding sections of 3.1 demonstrate that generalized compatibility weighting provides a principled approach to relaxing the strict inclusion rule while maintaining consistency and improving finite-sample efficiency.
+Algorithm 1 presents the implementation of the normalized GCW and AGCW estimators, which preserves the basic structure of standard IPW algorithms and adds minimal complexity.

 \begin{spacing}{1.25}

 \end{spacing}